-8.4.1.19.4.1.1 Adaptive management approach
+9.4.1 Adaptive management approach

-The long term strategy for possum, rat and mustelid control will be based on achieving very low pest densities from three-yearly aerial 1080, and maintenance of the low densities in the years between 1080 applications by a ground based bait station and trap network across the entire PMA.
+The long term strategy for possum, rat and mustelid control will be based on achieving very low pest densities from three-yearly aerial 1080 applications, and maintenance of the low densities in the years between 1080 applications by a ground based bait station and trap network across the entire PMA.
 An adaptive management approach will be adopted for each animal pest in the choice of pest management methods used and trap and/or bait station intensity.
-If target, or near target, pest density performance standards are not achieved with one method for two consecutive years (after excluding years when targets are not met due to severe natural events or circumstances beyond the Alliance's control), the method or approach will be varied, based on experience and research, until target levels are consistently achieved.

 Methods that have been successful at other New Zealand sites may not be as successful at Mt Messenger due to factors such as the nature of the terrain and weather conditions.
-An adaptive management approach will result in the determination of the best combination of methods for the PMA and will also allow for continuous improvement as new pest management technology becomes available.
+An adaptive management approach will result in the determination of the best combination of methods for the PMA to achieve target pest densities and will also allow for continuous improvement as new pest management technology becomes available.